How Russian “Fake News” Hardened America’s Divide

-A new FRONTLINE documentary series examines the lasting consequences of that Russian hacking and disinformation campaign, which exploited America’s divisions — with amplification by right-wing media and Donald Trump himself.
+A Jan.
+2020 FRONTLINE documentary series examines the lasting consequences of that Russian hacking and disinformation campaign, which exploited America’s divisions — with amplification by right-wing media and Donald Trump himself.

 As the above excerpt traces, Russia’s multi-prong attack initially involved a generalized attempt to sow discord and chaos along all sides of America’s fault lines as the election approached.